pococms/website/docs/technical-overview.md

 basis.
 Themes are simple directories with
 CSS declarations and templates for page layout features: header, nav, aside, and footer.

+Stylesheets are *inlined*, which means that they get absorbed right into the generated HTML file.
+It makes web pages render faster, sometimes much faster.

 PocoCMS is meant above all to be unobtrusive, easy to learn, and extremely easy to get